w3f/Grants-Program/applications/mybank.md

 4. Support Kusama Node.
 The MyBank Network will run as a parachain of the Kusama.
 5. Implement WASM Smart Contract by using !ink.
 6. Develop DID and credit loan module.
+7. Cooperate with third-party institutions to introduce users' off-chain assets into MyBank.
-7. Develop Social Network Bank after we implement Platform Bank and MyDeX.
+8. Develop Social Network Bank after we implement Platform Bank and MyDeX.